If your site is struggling to rank in the search engine results: you are losing money.

 6. Mention The Keyword in the Content

-Sometimes the most obvious things are the ones that people forget about.
-Once you have your optimized pages completed, go through there a couple times and make sure you have used your appropriate keywords in the content.
+Sometimes the most obvious things are the ones that people forget.
+Once you have your optimized pages completed, go through there a couple of times and make sure you have used your appropriate keywords in the content.

-Read the content out loud a few times, and you will be surprised what you discover.
-As a general rule of thumb, the keyword should be mentioned no more than once or twice per every 500 words.
+Read the content out loud a few times, and you will be surprised by what you discover.
+As a general rule of thumb, you should mention the keyword no more than once or twice per every 500 words.

 Remember not to keyword stuff your content.
 The days of ranking with keyword stuffing are over.
 Search engines frown greatly on useless keywords.